 Unlike some towns, Green Village isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Green Village are a mix of both white- and blue-collar jobs.
 Overall, Green Village is a town of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Green Village who work in management occupations (20.81%), teaching (15.61%), and healthcare (12.90%).

-Telecommuters are a relatively large percentage of the workforce: 11.09% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Green Village telecommute to their jobs.
+Overall, about 11.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Green Village does not have a public transit system used by locals to get to and from work.
+Green Village is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Green Village.
 59.77% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.